DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/getting-started/quick-start-guide/index.rst

             |br|  you will be greeted with the DaoAI Camera Studio startup window.
             |br|

-            See the :ref:`Connecting Camera` tutorials.
+            See the :ref:`Connecting & Disconnecting Camera` tutorials.
 Check out the connect camera Configuration page to lean how to connect your camera.
             |br|
             |br|
             For more inforation see :ref:`Quickstart Guide`.